‘This is God’s grace’: Illinois teen hopes to create memories while battling terminal brain tumor

-BATAVIA, Ill. — Through faith and family support, a 16-year-old suburban teen is trying to make as many memories as possible while battling a brain tumor.
+BATAVIA, Ill.
+(WGN) — Through faith and family support, a 16-year-old teen living in a Chicago suburb is trying to make as many memories as possible while battling a brain tumor.

-Brice Worley, of Batavia, Illinois, was born with a brain tumor that remained dormant and undetected until he was 13.
+Brice Worley was born with the tumor, which remained dormant and undetected until he was 13.

 On the morning of Sept.
 6, 2019, Worley’s grandmother Tami Wilson, who has custody of Brice, heard a thud and “just knew” her grandson would be lying on the floor when she came downstairs.